Future of Work

 Poland PIP To Draft OHS Law Changes For Non-Employee Work

-Poland’s National Labour Inspectorate (PIP) has announced plans to draft legislative amendments extending mandatory occupational health and safety (OHS) protections to non-employee workers, including those on civil-law contracts and outsourcing arrangements.
-Businesses should prepare for increased compliance obligations and liability risks as safety standards for flexible labor models are harmonized with traditional employment requirements.
+Poland is drafting legislative changes to extend mandatory occupational health and safety protections to non-employee workers, including contractors and outsourced staff.
+Businesses should anticipate higher compliance costs and expanded liability as safety requirements for flexible labor models are aligned with traditional employment standards.

 pip.gov.plPolandPoland